guirms/iqoption_trade_bot/README.md

 >In the second one you need to write your iq option passord.

->In the third you need to write which type of account you want the bot to trade.
+>In the third you need to write which type of account you want the bot to trade (real / demo).

 >The fourth line talks about management, which is explained in the topic _how the bot works_.